Exchanging your home

 Starting the process

-If you find a household who want to exchange properties with you you can start the process by speaking to one of our Customer Service Advisors on 0345 60 20 540.
+When you find a household to exchange properties with you start the process by speaking to one of our Customer Service Officers on 0345 60 20 540.

 - Your tenancy